who-owns-lausanne/who-owns-lausanne.github.io/index.md

 #### Ownership influence

-Having seen the differences in ownership across the city we ask ourselves whether the ownership type also influences the price of accommodation.
+Having seen the differences in ownership across the city, we ask ourselves whether the ownership type also influences the price of accommodation.
 To give a statistically correct answer, we evaluated a simple linear model with [linear regression].
 The model tries to find significantly different mean rent